Surf along coatline

 By Verified Expert

-The waterfall Bøsdalafossur runs from Lake Leitisvatn into the North Atlantic Ocean from 30 metres (98 feet) above sea level.
-The waterfall is situated on the western coast of Vagar island in the Faroe Islands.
+Bøsdalafossur Waterfall runs from Lake Leitisvatn into the North Atlantic Ocean from 30 metres (98 feet) above sea level.
+The waterfall is situated on the western coast of Vagar Island in the wind-swept Faroe Islands.

 In order to reach Bøsdalafossur, you will walk 3 kilometres (1.8 miles) from near the village Miðvágur.
 There is no elevation along the route.
 You will walk between 30-40 metres (98-131 feet) above sea level all they way to Bøsdalafossur.